 Using the Hubble and Spitzer Space Telescopes, astronomers have discovered the first unambiguous signs of a hot stratosphere, heated to a blazing 2400 Celsius, in exoplanet WASP-121b.

 The astronomers used the Hubble Space Telescope and the IRAC camera on the Spitzer Space Telescope to study in the planet during its secondary eclipses: as it passed behind the star, its illuminated Earth-facing side can be seen.
-The reflected light from the atmosphere enabled scientists to spot faint emission lines of the molecules present, including in this case water molecules at a temperature of about 2400 Celsius, as well as some other species that are still uncertain.
+The reflected light from the atmosphere enabled scientists to spot faint emission lines of the molecules present, including in this case water molecules at a temperature of about 2,400 Celsius (4,400 Fahrenheit), as well as some other species that are still uncertain.
 The hot gas is consistent with the presence of a stratospheric layer on the planet.
 Water had been previously spotted on WASP-121b during a normal transit, but this new result shows that there is water in the stratosphere.
 The models were able to infer even more detailed information about the atmosphere, for example, that the molecules in that layer absorb about twenty percent of the incident stellar radiation, contributing to the stratosphere being hotter than the general atmosphere.